pgarm/pwposh/README.md

 ## Unpublish-Password
 Deletes the password from the server using the link in https://pwpush.com/p/asdfghjkrwqwd format.
 Current build of pwpusher returns HTTP/500 on successful `DELETE` operation, the function captures and mentions that in the output.

+## To-Do
+- [X] Get-Password function to retrieve the password from the server.
+Implemented as stub function until the reply from service includes decryted password
+- [ ] Add secondary password retrieve method (over generic web request) to work around encryption in REST response.
+- [X] Unpublish-Password function to forcibly remove the password from the server (if allowed by deleteable_by_user)
+- [ ] Add $Server/URL validation to make sure it's in proper format and can be reached over port 443/80 based on protocol prefix if supplied or other explicit port